WALKS & TALKS PROGRAM

 Long Weekend – 5th, 6th & 7th October 2024

-Join us for series of walks, led by society president Dr. Roy Lumby.
+Our members and guests enjoyed series of walks, led by society president Dr. Roy Lumby.

-Newcastle boasts one of the finest collections of commercial and civic buildings from the 1920s and 1930s in NSW, comparable to many in Sydney in their confidence and style and with a scale that is comparable to those erected in state capitals such as Adelaide or Brisbane during the interwar period.
+The city boasts one of the finest collections of commercial and civic buildings from the 1920s and 1930s in NSW, comparable to many in Sydney in their confidence and style and with a scale that is comparable to those erected in state capitals such as Adelaide or Brisbane during the interwar period.

-Enjoy four fascinating heritage walks over three days:
+Four fascinating heritage walks over three days:

 Saturday 5 October – municipal and cultural precinct

-We’re allowing time on Saturday morning for people to arrive from other parts of NSW.
+We allowed time on Saturday morning for people to arrive from other parts of NSW.

 There’s much to discover in these delightful streetscapes, with architectural styles ranging across the 19th and 20th centuries.